 - Applications may be submitted prior to receiving the NRTL certification so long as the certification process is underway. - Proof of certification must be submitted no later than the Incentive Claim stage.
-Failure to submit proof of certification with the Incentive Claim documents will result in cancellation of the project. - If NRTL certification is not applicable for the technology type, it must be supported by the following which is consistent with Rule 21 interconnection standards: - A 10-year service warranty - A 10-year manufacturer's warranty, if required
+Failure to submit proof of certification with the Incentive Claim documents will result in cancellation of the project. - If NRTL certification is not applicable for the technology type, it must be supported by the following which is consistent with Rule 21 interconnection standards: - A 10-year service warranty.
+For energy storage systems, a 10-year performance warranty can be used in lieu of a service warranty (See details in Section 8.1 #5). - A 10-year manufacturer's warranty, if required.